Yahya-96/MyDevops/Bash/Conditional Statments.md

 ## The Objective:
-Write a script that creates a directory, navigates into it, creates a file inside it, writes some text to the file, and then displays the contents of the file.
+Write a script that checks if a file exists and prints a message indicating whether it exists or not.
+If it exists, the script should also check if the file is readable, writable, or executable.

 ---

 ## 1: Create a script.
-Before we conduct the file operations, we will first need to create a script.
+First, wee will need to create a script.
 I will use the `touch` command followed by the name of the script.
-I will call the script `operations.sh`.
+I will call the script `conditional.sh`.
 The `.sh` is an extension which will indicate it is a bash script.
 ```
-touch operations.sh
+touch conditional.sh
 ```
 I will open the file using the `nano` text editor. `nano` is a text editor which allows us to edit the text files from the command-line.
 This will allow me to input the intended bash script.
 ```
-nano operations.sh
+nano conditional.sh
 ```